-An agriculture innovation partnership coming to Perry, Georgia
+An agriculture innovation partnership in Perry, Georgia

 About the UGA Grand Farm partners